redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 await User.findBy({ email: { endsWith: { 'redwoodjs.com' } } }, { orderBy: { lastName: 'asc' }, take: 10 })
 ```

+If no record matching your query was found, it returns `null`.

 #### first()

 Alias for `findBy()`.
 This function can be used in your code to show your intention to only use the first of potentially multiple records that could match with `findBy()`.